 Cybersecurity experts have observed a worrying trend in cyberattacks targeting hotels, with an increasing focus on supply-chain attacks.
 These attacks exploit vulnerabilities in popular platforms to gain initial access.
 Notably, there have been instances of cybercriminals using zero-day vulnerabilities in hotel booking engines to steal financial information, indicating a growing sophistication in attack methods.

 The cyberattack on MGM Resorts serves as a stark reminder of the ever-present threat to data security in the digital age.
 While many attacks focus on data theft, this incident stands out for its disruptive impact on daily business operations.
 As MGM Resorts works tirelessly to recover and restore its systems, the incident underscores the need for heightened cybersecurity measures across all sectors, especially in industries that handle sensitive customer data.
 The consequences of a cyberattack can be not only financial but also deeply disruptive, affecting both businesses and their customers.

-In today’s ever-evolving digital landscape, it’s crucial to recognize that both known, and zero-day vulnerabilities are a part of the cybersecurity landscape.
+In today’s ever-evolving digital landscape, it’s crucial to recognize that both known and zero-day vulnerabilities are a part of the cybersecurity landscape.
 Attackers are constantly seeking new ways to exploit weaknesses in software and systems and these threats can have serious consequences for both organizations and individuals.
-The key takeaway from this incident is that cybersecurity is an ongoing process, and staying informed and prepared is the best defense for the known and zero-day vulnerabilities.
+The key takeaway from this incident is that cybersecurity is an ongoing process, and staying informed and prepared is the best defense for known and zero-day vulnerabilities.